2018 African Nations Championship

 The 2018 African Nations Championship, known as the 2018 CHAN for short and for sponsorship purposes as the Total African Nations Championship, was the 5th edition of the biennial association football tournament organized by the Confederation of African Football (CAF) featuring players from their respective national leagues.
 Originally supposed to be hosted in Kenya, it was instead hosted by Morocco from 13 January to 4 February 2018.

-The tournament's then-most successful team and defending champions, DR Congo, failed to qualify for this edition following their qualification loss to neighboring Congo via the away goals rule.
-Hosts Morocco defeated Nigeria 4–0 in the final to win their first title.
+The 2016 finalists, DR Congo and Mali, failed to qualify for this edition following their qualification losses, Mali losing 3–2 to Mauritania on aggregate and DR Congo losing to the neighbouring Congo via the away goals rule.
+Hosts Morocco defeated Nigeria 4–0 in the final to win their first title which made Morocco the first team to win the tournament on home soil.

 Host selection

 Following the conclusion of the final of the previous edition in Rwanda on 7 February 2016, CAF announced Kenya as the host nation of the next edition 48 hours later.
 However, CAF decided to change the host nation on 23 September the following year due to a lack of progress with preparations and open up a new tender process for a replacement team with the deadline of 30 September 2017.
 The countries who submitted to replace Kenya as hosts are: